randograms/schema-to-data/README.md

 # schema-to-data

-Straightforward (and soon to be well-documented) algorithm for generating mock data given a json-schema. *schema-to-data* exists to serve [schema-to-generator](https://www.npmjs.com/package/@randograms/schema-to-generator) which provides a much more flexible api for generating mock data.
+Straightforward algorithm for generating mock data given a json-schema. *schema-to-data* exists to serve [schema-to-generator](https://www.npmjs.com/package/@randograms/schema-to-generator) which provides a much more flexible api for generating mock data.
 If you are just here to generate mock data then install [schema-to-generator](https://www.npmjs.com/package/@randograms/schema-to-generator) instead!

 **Note**: This library has not been released to npm yet and is still under development